bludnic/electron-drizzle/README.md

 # ⚛️ Electron Drizzle Starter

-A minimal Electron app example with Drizzle ORM + SQLite integration.
+A minimal Electron app with Drizzle ORM and SQLite integration.

 - Automatically runs database migrations on startup.
 - Stores the database file at `$HOME/.electron-drizzle/dev.db`.